nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-03-15-windows-8-issue-unable-to-connect-to-the-internet-with-hyper-v-domain-joined-guest-running-on-wifi/index.md

 resourceType: blog
 slug: windows-8-issue-unable-to-connect-to-the-internet-with-hyper-v-domain-joined-guest-running-on-wifi
 aliases:
   - /blog/windows-8-issue-unable-to-connect-to-the-internet-with-hyper-v-domain-joined-guest-running-on-wifi
 tags:
   - configuration
   - infrastructure
 categories:
   - code-and-complexity
-coverImage: puzzle-issue-problem-128-link-5-5.png
+preview: puzzle-issue-problem-128-link-5-5.png
 ---

 I have recently created my own local domain and now I am unable to connect to the internet with Hyper-V domain joined guest running.
 It gets weirder as it only affects me when I am on a Wi-Fi connection.